Skip to content

 • Edmunds

-Compare trade-in vs. private party value to understand what dealers are likely to offer.
+Compare trade-in value vs private sale value to understand what dealers are likely to offer.

 Step 3: Calculate Your Equity Position

-• Positive equity: Your car is worth more than your loan payoff → You can apply the difference toward a new car.
+• Positive equity: Car value > Loan payoff → You can apply the difference toward a new car.

-• Negative equity: Your loan payoff exceeds car value → You’ll have to roll over the difference or pay it upfront.
+• Negative equity: Loan payoff > Car value → You’ll need to roll over the difference or pay it upfront.

-Tip: Never roll negative equity into a long-term loan unless absolutely necessary—it leads to a financial snowball.
+Tip: Avoid rolling negative equity into a long-term loan — it creates a financial snowball effect [[4]].

-Don’t take the first offer.
-Visit multiple dealerships, especially those with aggressive trade-in programs or bonus cash incentives.
+Don’t take the first dealership offer.
+Visit multiple dealerships — especially those with aggressive trade-in bonuses or special financing offers.

 Step 5: Watch Out for Common Pitfalls

-• 💸 Overpaying on new vehicle interest due to bad rollover terms
+• 💸 Overpaying on interest due to poor rollover terms

-• 🔍 Dealers “hiding” negative equity in inflated new car price
+• 🔍 Dealers hiding negative equity in inflated new car prices

 🚗 Trading In a Financed Car?
 Don’t Settle for a Bad Deal